vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 Many people in crypto believed that a zkEVM was years away, and might never be practical or competitive with other ZK L2s.
 This was framed as an unavoidable tradeoff: we could have either full EVM equivalence or high performance, but not both.

-However, with the proving system breakthroughs pioneered by Polygon Labs, we believe we can achieve full EVM equivalence while offering better performance (higher throughput, lower latency, and lower cost) than alt-L1s, optimistic rollups and other ZK-Rollups.
+However, with the proving system breakthroughs pioneered by Polygon Labs, we believe we can achieve full EVM equivalence while offering better performance (higher throughput, lower latency, and lower cost) than alt-L1s, optimistic rollups, and other ZK-Rollups.

 ### How do I connect Polygon zkEVM to a Metamask Wallet?